 The following combinations of SEER registries are available in the SEER databases and are commonly used in statistical analyses.
 Their names represent the number of registries included in the grouping.

-- SEER 9 - Available for cases diagnosed from 1973 through the current data year, with the exception of Seattle-Puget Sound (began 1974) and Atlanta (began 1975).
+- SEER 9 - Available for cases diagnosed from 1975 through the current data year.

 - SEER 13 - Available for cases diagnosed from 1992 through the current data year and includes expanded races.